-Do we know what causes basal and squamous cell skin cancers?
+What causes basal and squamous cell skin cancers?

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
-Changes in several different genes are usually needed for a cell to become cancerous.
+Changes in several different genes are usually needed for a cell to become cancer.

 These are not the only gene changes that play a role in the development of skin cancer.
 There are likely to be many others as well.

 The link between squamous cell skin cancer and infection with some types of the human papilloma virus (HPV) also involves DNA and genes.
-These viruses have genes that affect the growth-regulating proteins of infected skin cells.
+These viruses have genes that affect growth-regulating proteins of infected skin cells.
 This can cause skin cells to grow too much and to not die when they’re supposed to.

-Last Medical Review: 09/20/2012
+Last Medical Review: 04/01/2016

-Last Revised: 01/17/2013
+Last Revised: 05/10/2016